Swift Current: Demographics

+Ethnicity

 Climate

 Swift Current experiences a humid continental climate (Köppen climate classification Dfb) that does not fall far from being classified as semi-arid (Köppen BSk).
-Winters are long, dry, and cold, while summers are short, warm, and relatively wet.
+Winters are long, dry, and cold, while summers are short, warm, and relatively wet, drying out in the latter part.
 The coldest month is January, with a mean temperature of −10.1 C, while the warmest month is July, with a mean temperature of 18.2 C. The driest month is February, with an average of 11.8 mm of precipitation, while the wettest month is June, with an average of 77 mm.
 Annual precipitation is low, with an average of 392.5 mm.
 Its location in southwest Saskatchewan gives it slightly milder winters than the provincial capital, Regina, even though it is higher in elevation.
 Chinook winds happen several times a year allowing residents to enjoy unseasonably warm weather for short periods of time.

 The highest temperature ever recorded in Swift Current was 41.7 C on 12 July 1886.
 The coldest temperature ever recorded was -47.8 C on 16 February 1936.

 Transit

-Swift Transit provides transit service in the city of Swift Current, Saskatchewan, Canada.
+Swift Transit provides transit service in the city of Swift Current.
 The Saskatchewan Abilities Council provides both bus and paratransit (called Access Transit) to Swift Current and Yorkton.

 Service began in April 2015, replacing the Swift Current Tele-Bus.
 The Red line provides core service, running Monday to Saturday, from 7 am to 7 pm; starting the last run at 6pm.
 The Blue line, which started in 2017, runs Monday to Friday, from 8:45 am to 3 pm.
 No service is offered Sundays or holidays.
 Swift Transit also runs three high school routes, as well as accommodating students from the downtown area on the Red line.

 The stop downtown at 41 Chaplin Street E, serves as the main transfer point between the lines, with the Red line servicing it twice on its route; and a second transfer point at the Swift Current Mall.

-Fares are $3.00 for a one-way fare, $30 for a 10-ticket booklet, and $75 for a monthly pass.
-Children 6-12 pay $1.00 and children under 6 are free, if accompanied by a guardian.

 Swift Current purchased three new Arboc buses which arrived in 2021, enhancing both regular and Access Transit services.

 Arts and culture

 The city is home to the Swift Current Museum, the Art Gallery of Swift Current, the Lyric Theatre and the Swift Current Library.
 The city is also host to the Windscape Kite Festival, which is the largest festival of its kind in Western Canada.
-A group of local talent started up a movie company called Dead Prairies and their first feature-length film Zombageddon was filmed in Swift Current.
+A group of local talent started up a movie company called Dead Prairie Productions and their first feature-length film Zombageddon was filmed in Swift Current.
 Zombageddon premiered at the Living Sky Casino on October 31, 2012 and made over $4,000 for the Swift Current SPCA.

 In 2016, Swift Current became the first city in Saskatchewan to install a permanent rainbow crosswalk.